Azure/azure-functions-on-container-apps/v2-functions-on-containerapps-kind=functionapp/Tutorial - Create Function App on Container Apps v2.md

 - Azure Container Apps Environment provisioned
 - Azure Storage Account provisioned

-For detailed setup instructions, see [Prerequisite - Create Function App on Container Apps](./Prerequisite%20-%20Create%20Function%20App%20on%20Container%20Apps%20.md).
+For detailed setup instructions, see [Prerequisite - Create Function App on Container Apps](../common/Prerequisite%20-%20Create%20Function%20App%20on%20Container%20Apps%20.md).

 ## Deploy your Function App

 You can deploy using either a pre-built demo image or your own container image.

-To create your own Azure Functions container image, refer to our [step-by-step tutorial](./Tutorial%20-%20Create%20an%20Azure%20Function%20Container%20Image.md) that walks you through building and containerizing your function app.
+To create your own Azure Functions container image, refer to our [step-by-step tutorial](../common/Tutorial%20-%20Create%20an%20Azure%20Function%20Container%20Image.md) that walks you through building and containerizing your function app.

-### Option 1: Quick Start with Demo Image
+### Option 1: Quick Start with Demo Image (Recommended)

 Deploy a sample HTTP trigger function using Microsoft's demo image: